Kaitlin Ahern, Deputy Editor and Food & Nutrition Editor

 When I was 17 and applying to college, my mom passed away from pancreatic cancer.
 You could say it turned my world upside down, but that wouldn't quite cover it.
 If you've ever lost a parent, you probably know how it feels—like you've lost an anchor, like the world doesn't quite make sense the way you thought it did.
 That's when you realize that the word "parent" is actually an umbrella term -- for mentor, coach, cheerleader, advocate, confidant, friend.

 When I graduated from high school (no, you've never heard of my school, either), I went to Syracuse University (which you might have heard of) to study broadcast journalism.
 Well, that was the plan, anyway.
-Four years later, after learning a few useful things like how to throw yourself down a snow-covered mountain while balancing on two planks made mostly of plastic and weaving between little red and blue flags (read: ski racing), how to be spontaneous but not too reckless (see: small tattoo), and how to win over a frat boy from Maryland (and keep him around)—oh, and how to write a decent article (thanks, Professor Glavin)—I graduated with bachelor's degrees in magazine journalism and psychology and moved to New York City.
+Four years later, after learning a few useful things like how to throw yourself down a snow-covered mountain while balancing on two planks made mostly of plastic and weaving between little red and blue flags (read: ski racing), how to be spontaneous but not too reckless (see: small tattoo), and how to write a decent article (thanks, Professor Glavin)—I graduated with bachelor's degrees in magazine journalism and psychology and moved to New York City.
 You could say life has been pretty exciting/confusing/terrifying/wonderful ever since.

 So, that's the truth.
 I'm not a mom, and I'm not even a native New Yorker.
 But after a few years here, I've learned a lot about both city life and parenting.
 Instead of running around barefoot, I've learned how to wear flats with every outfit (because, let's face it, in the battle of heels vs. concrete, concrete always wins).
 Instead of riding horses and tractors, I ride the subway.
 You could say I'm not quite a country girl anymore (OK, so I have a Zac Brown Band station on my Pandora Radio—some habits never die).